Infraste03/KGE_RS/fashion_generalization/preprocessing/README.md

 Runs the corresponding structural checks on the v2 Knowledge Graph stored in `data/processed_v2/`.

-## v3 Validation
+## Fashion-Heavy Validation

 ### `validate_kg_v3.py`

-Performs additional checks specifically designed for the v3 configuration.
+Performs additional checks specifically designed for the Fashion-Heavy configuration.

 The checks include: